 Thus, Scotus asserts on this basis that human freedom is compatible with divine decrees, they are not the contradictory opposites they would appear to be.
 He says God foresees future events by being aware of his own intentions and future events are contingent rather than necessary because there was nothing necessary in God's decrees about the world.
-If we consider freedom as the opposite of necessity, 706 then the actions within the creation are free.
+If we consider freedom as the opposite of necessity, 707 then the actions within the creation are free.
 As we noted above, Ockham and many others since have not been fully persuaded but the issue does seem to be migrated into the degree of voluntariness; voluntariness is not a sufficient condition for freedom, yet it is an essential prerequisite, but an action may be voluntary without being free.

 Thus, we should now be in the position to appreciate the philosophical significance of the important theological qualification conspicuous in Van Tillian thought that the will remains free but was not autonomous; the influence of Scotus' compatibilism is clearly seen here, and he wants to address Ockham's reticence.
 For Van Til, the will of the individual was free, but not independent from the Creator; human thought was not considered novel but derivative in character.
 The artist who paints or the musician who plays is only doing so because they are interpreting what God has already placed in Creation and this maintains sufficient basis for God's foreknowledge.
 So, even if there is not a radical novelty in their artistic 'creations,' their arts are free and voluntary because there was nothing necessary in that creative act, an artist may choose to create a work of art or not to create a work of art but whatever is instantiated would be present in the foreknowledge of God.
 Van Til is thus sensitive to maintaining both the freedom of God and humanity, whilst maintaining the sovereignty of God.
 Arminianism, in contrast, was far stronger in asserting the genuine independence of the human will and a realm in which humanity have a being outside of the Creator.
-Thus, I have heard extreme contingency and indeterminacy argued in Arminian and charismatic circles and the position remains highly influential in evidential apologetics.707 The criticism of the latter is thus that the question of God is conducted in terms of probabilities rather than certainties, which as we have made repeatedly clear is unacceptable in terms of our thesis.
+Thus, I have heard extreme contingency and indeterminacy argued in Arminian and charismatic circles and the position remains highly influential in evidential apologetics.
+708